zhangxuelincode/Alita/README.md

 If the level of MCP abstraction is too low, these MCPs may **overfit the dataset** and fail to generalize to other tasks.

-#### **Comment 20:** Open-Source Plan
+#### Comment 20: Open-Source Plan

 We plan to post the code in one month.
 We hope to see if we can achieve top 1 on the GAIA test using Alita by upgrading the web agent in one month.

 Meanwhile, I encourage the community to try their own implementations during this month.
 Maybe call it "Open-Alita" :)

 i) The implementation of Alita doesn't require heavy engineering.
 Only I and two excellent undergraduate research assistants co-work on the code.
-They don't have any prior knowledge of agent before working on this project.
+They don't have any prior knowledge or experience with agents before working on this project.
 We start doing this project on March, and meet once a week.
 Until late April, we have meetings more frequently.
 The rest of the team gives valuable suggestions, help on the idea formulation, paper writing, etc. Without them, Alita cannot achive this performance.

 ii)Your implementation may be more elegant than ours.
 I have to admit that there are still many ugly codes and designs in our implementation of the MCP creation component.